kilngod/KilnGod.BlazorWebGL/ReadMe.md

 The "BasicCanvas" component is a modularized wrapper around the 2D WebGl Context, all 2D WebGl Context methods are implemented as C# extension methods of the BasicCanvas component.
 For performance reasons, one can inject JavaScript methods to speed rendering on the canvas by reducing the number of calls over the wire when rendering from webserver.
+For 2D "Visualization" I am wrapping "plotly.js" in a Blazor component, no need to reinvent the wheel.

 ## 3D Visualization and Simulation